Last Updated on 22/05/2023 by mwillerich

 Whether it’s for your morning caffeine intake or afternoon break, Hastings has lots of coffee shops to satisfy your daily caffeine fix.
-The High Street has a selection of baked deliciousness and coffee places like Judges bakery who offer yummy scones and cakes, with gluten-free option too!
+The High Street has a selection of baked deliciousness and coffee places like Judges Bakery who offer yummy scones and cakes, with gluten-free options too!
 If you are looking for a coffee shop with character, these two coffee shops are for you.

 Cake Room is a lovely cafe with both delicious treats (with gluten-free and vegan options too) and pretty decor.
 With a relaxed atmosphere and a friendly resident dog, Cake Room is worth a visit.
 Their toasted tuna sandwich is the best I’ve ever had!

 To stock up on seafood, head to the Stade.
 The area is the perfect spot to pick up some of the freshest seafood and fish, fresh-off-the-boat type.
 You’ll find mussels, fresh fish, lobster, crabs etc…sold from some of the tall, black huts.
 Once you have your fish sorted, grab the chips from a shop on the seafront and claim a good spot on the beach.
 Beware of the hungry seagulls!

 Alternatively, head to Maggie’s Fish & Chips.
 Can’t miss it with the queue forming outside the shop.
 Some of the items on the menu are straight off the boat.